patternfly/patternfly-react/packages/react-table/src/components/TableComposable/examples/ComposableTable.md

 ### Composable: Sticky columns and header

-To maintain proper sticky behavior across sticky columns and header, `TableComposable` must be wrapped with `OuterScrollContainer` and `InnerScrollContainer` as shown in the example below.
+To maintain proper sticky behavior across sticky columns and header, `TableComposable` must be wrapped with `OuterScrollContainer` and `InnerScrollContainer`.

 ```ts file="ComposableTableStickyColumnsAndHeader.tsx"
 ```